|A woman in HCM City uses her smartphone to access the internet for health information. — VNA/VNS Photo for illustration

-HÀ NỘI — The Asia Pacific Gateway (APG) undersea cable, which connects nine countries and territories in the region, is facing problems with its S3 branch, about 427km from China.
+HÀ NỘI — The Asia Pacific Gateway (APG) undersea cable, which connects eight countries and territories in the region, is facing problems with its S1.7 section, about 910km from Southeast Asia.

-The APG cable, officially launched in December 2016, can provide bandwidths of up to 54 tbps (terabits per second).
-It runs 10,400km under the Pacific Ocean, linking Japan with mainland China, Hong Kong (China), Taiwan (China), Malaysia, Singapore, the Republic of Korea, Thailand, and Việt Nam.
+The APG cable, officially launched in December 2016, is capable of providing bandwidths of up to 54 tbps (terabits per second).
+It runs 10,400km (6,460 miles) under the Pacific Ocean, linking Japan with Hong Kong, Malaysia, Singapore, the Republic of Korea, Taiwan, Thailand, and Việt Nam.

 Việt Nam has among the highest internet usage and development speed in the world.